-When an occupation exposes a workforce to toxic particles, employers supply protective masks.
-In sharp contrast, organizations that operate with high stress levels rarely provide adequate protection for emotional wellbeing.
-Instead the burden is on the individual employee to manage their stress quietly.
+When an occupation exposes a workforce to toxic substances, employers supply protective masks, gloves, and/or suits.
+In sharp contrast, organizations that operate with high levels of stress, burn out and trauma exposure rarely provide adequate protection for emotional wellbeing.
+Instead, the burden is on the individual employee to manage their stress quietly.
 To spend time on self-care... and perhaps rush to get help when they reach a breaking point.
-Can we imagine a hospital saying to its new employees that they should go online and purchase their own protective masks?

 Neuroscience shows that unresolved and overwhelming stress distorts brain function and behavior.
 Physical health and emotional resilience decline; personal and professional relationships are damaged; engagement and productivity plummet; and feelings of fear and anxiety dominate.
 There isn’t a single organization in any industry that can afford these stress consequences.